cygnus8929/Selectr-wiki1/Dynamically-Load-Options.md

 ```

 If you have `pagination` active then Selectr will load all options into it's cache, but will only insert the maximum amount required into the dropdown.

+Don't forget to check the wiki for the [`addOption`](https://github.com/Mobius1/Selectr/wiki/Public-Methods#addoptiondata) method's requirements.